 Professor Simcox has helped to establish a unique medical-legal partnership between Stetson University College of Law and the University of South Florida's Morsani College of Medicine which allows medical students and faculty to collaborate with law students and faculty for the benefit of disabled veterans.

-Professor Simcox was the Reporter to the Uniform Law Commission's Model Veterans Treatment Court Act.
+Professor Simcox was the Reporter for the Uniform Law Commission's Model Veterans Treatment Court Act.
 She is a founding member of the National Law School Veterans Clinic Consortium and served as its President and on its Board for six years.
 She also serves on the Tampa Bay VA Community Engagement Board and the local congressional veterans advisory taskforce.

 Professor Simcox regularly speaks on veterans law topics, provides training to other law schools on creating successful veterans clinics, and conducts outreach to homeless veterans.
-She has testified before the Department of Veterans Affairs Advisory Committee on Disability Compensation and has spoken to media including the Associated Press and NPR.
+She has testified before the Department of Veterans Affairs Advisory Committee on Disability Compensation and has spoken to the media including the Associated Press and NPR.

 Additional publications are available on SSRN.